Biocodings/sam-to-bam/index.md

                     records in physical memory but saves them to temporary files.
 The files are created on the current directory by default.
-The I/O performance of the device where the files are created is critical for sam2bam.
+The I/O performance of the device where the files are created is critical for the storage mode.
     BAM_PAGEFILE    Change the directory where sam2bam creates temporary files in the storage mode
                     The current directory is not on a fast device that you have